top of page

 Sometime around the time of the rumblings to the lead up to WWII, they fled Mussolini and came from the town of Castrovillari in the region of Calabria to New York, by way of ship to Ellis Island.

-Their native land was a mountainous coastal area in southern Italy with gorgeous lavender farms against a backdrop of mountains.
+Their native land was a mountainous coastal area in southern Italy with gorgeous lavender farms against a backdrop of mountains in every direction..

 Frank and Fortunata Cedraro were their names.
 He was a tailor, played the mandolin, loved opera, and smoked cigars.
 She was quiet and kind, a homemaker that made the best lasagna, pizza, and meatballs I've ever had.
 They loved America and were proud to have immigrated here.
 They only spoke Italian.